HDFGroup/h5serv/docs/AclOps/index.rst

  2. If no user is present in the resources ACL, but is present in the root group, those permissions are used
  3. Otherwise, if a 'default' user is present in the resource ACL, those permissions are used
  4. If a 'default' user is not present in the resource ACL, but is present in the root ACL, those permissions are used
- 5. If no 'default' user is present in the root ACL, the permissions defined in the 'default_acl' config is used.
+ 5. If no 'default' user is present in the root ACL, the permissions defined in the 'default_acl' config is used

 List of Operations
 ------------------